ghankerson/origins-conscioussness/intro.md

 * The strange thing about symbolism is we understand them at some level but they are very hard to explain verbally rationally.
-Symbols stirs us but they are so hard to our finger on.
+Symbols stirs us but they are so hard to put our finger on.
 Symbols often point to things we have consciously forgotten but are still there at an unconscious level so they affect us, stir us and move us.
 Jung said a symbol is "something more and other than itself which eludes our present knowledge."
 He also called it "the best possible formulation of a relatively unknown thing, which for that reason cannot be clearly or characteristically represented."

-* Symbols art typically rich with visual information that can be interpreted in many often contradictory ways.
+* Symbols are at the core of Jungian psychology rich with visual information that can be interpreted in many often contradictory ways.

 * The etymology of the word symbol is a good example of this.